 As ArcGIS Server does its work, it needs to start and stop processes, read and write data to locations on the file system, and communicate between machines.
-To do these things securely, it uses an operating system account that you specify when you install ArcGIS Server.
+To do these things securely, it uses an operating system account that you specify when you install ArcGIS for Server.
 This is known throughout the documentation as the ArcGIS Server account.

 When is the ArcGIS Server account used?